dlandahl/Volsung/README.md

 ## Yggdrasil

 Yggdrasil is at the moment a scripting language for sound design.
-You put together small audio processing modules such as oscillators, filters, signal adders, signal multipliers. <b />
+You put together small audio processing modules such as oscillators, filters, signal adders, signal multipliers. <br />
-Someone will make a GUI at some point. <b />
+Someone will make a GUI at some point. <br />
 Read from a file or enter code line by line.
 Syntax:
 ```
 ; This is a comment